xta0/xta0.me/_posts/2025-01-06-GenAI-Stable-Diffusion-1.md

 ## The image to noise process

-- First, we need to normalize the pixels in the image so that their values are within the range `[0,1]`.
+First, we need to normalize the pixels in the image so that their values are within the range `[0,1]`.
-- Next, we need to generate a noise image of the same size as the original image.
-Note that the noise should follow a Gaussian distribution (standard normal distribution).
-- Then we mix the noise image and the original image channel by channel (R, G, B) using the following formula:
+Next, we need to generate a noise image of the same size as the original image.
+Note that the noise should follow a Gaussian distribution (standard normal distribution).Then we mix the noise image and the original image channel by channel (R, G, B) using the following formula:

 $$
 \sqrt{\beta} \times \epsilon + \sqrt{1 - \beta} \times x
 $$

 Note that in the formula above, $\epsilon$ represents Gaussian noise, $x$ represents the pixel values of the image, and $\beta$ is a float number between [0,1].
 The squares of $\sqrt{\beta}$ and $\sqrt{1 - \beta}$ sum to 1, satisfying the Pythagorean theorem.
 This means that as $\beta$ changes, the proportion of noise in the original image will also change.

-As $\beta$ increases, the proportion of the original image gradually decreases.
+For example, as $\beta$ increases, the proportion of the original image gradually decreases:

 <img class="md-img-center" src="{{site.baseurl}}/assets/images/2025/01/sd-04.png">